Primes in tuples and Romanoff's theorem: Introduction

-\begin{conjecture*}[Prime $k$-tuples conjecture] Let $\mathcal{L}=\{L_{1},\ldots, L_{k}\}$ be admissible.
-Then there are infinitely many integers $n$ such that all $L_{i}(n)$ ($1\leq i \leq k$) are prime. \end{conjecture*} Although such a conjecture appears well beyond the current techniques, recent progress (\cite{Zhang}, \cite{Maynard1}, \cite{Maynard}) has enabled to prove weak forms of this conjecture, where instead it has been shown that there are infinitely many integers $n$ such that \emph{several} (rather than \emph{all}) of the $L_{i}(n)$ are primes.
+Although such a conjecture remains far from resolution, recent progress \cite{Zhang}, \cite{Maynard1}, \cite{Maynard} has enabled to prove weak forms of this conjecture.
+It follows from results of Zhang \cite{Zhang} and Maynard \cite{Maynard1}, \cite{Maynard} that there are infinitely many integers $n$ such that \emph{several} (rather than \emph{all}) of the $L_{i}(n)$ are primes.
+Also, Maynard \cite{Maynard} obtained quantitative results in the case when the coefficients $a_i$, $b_i$ and the number $k$ of functions in $\mathcal{L}$ vary slightly with $x$.